 This course provides managerial concepts and selected analytical tools for effectively and efficiently managing service operations in face of these challenges.
-In particular, we will look at critical management decisions related to service strategy development, service operations design, process analysis, capacity management, service pricing and revenue management, service quality management, customer relationship management, etc. For understanding and developing the managerial concepts underlying productive service systems, we will rely on fundamental theory, state-of-the-art research insights, and actual case studies of firms that have achieved long-term profitability in practice.
+In particular, we will look at critical management decisions related to service strategy development, service operations design, process analysis, capacity management, service pricing and revenue management, service quality management, customer relationship management, etc.

+For understanding and developing the managerial concepts underlying productive service systems, we will rely on fundamental theory, state-of-the-art research insights, and actual case studies of firms that have achieved long-term profitability in practice.
 Applications cover a broad range of service industries, such as transport and communication, retailing, hospitality, professional services, e-services, as well as service functions of the manufacturing sector.

 Students will 1) get familiarized with the challenging decisions and problems in service (operations) management, and 2) learn concepts, analytical tools and managerial insights to deal with these issues in order to gain competitive advantage through service operations.

 The course should be useful for anyone with an intention of going into professional services such as consulting; into industry (service or manufacturing), where the importance of managing service processes is increasing every day; or with a desire to set up their own service business.

-Recommended: Basic knowledge in operations management, basic knowledge in mathematics (including Linear Programming) and in statistics (probability distributions).
+Recommended: Basic knowledge in operations management, basic knowledge in mathematics (including Linear Programming) and in statistics

+(probability distributions).

+(productivy distinc 3 6761 3 113 / 1

-Obligatory registration: no Further Information Further Information on the registration:
+Obligatory registration: no Further Information on the registration on: -

-Courses Hours per week Self-study ECTS
+Courses Hours per week Self-study

-Lecture 2 6 4
+Lecture 2 6

-Exercise 2 2 2
+Exercise 2 2

 ECTS in total 6

-Form of assessment Written exam (90 min n)
+Form of assessment Written exam (90 min 1.)

-Lecturer/Person in charge Prof. Dr. Cornelia Sc. hön
+Lecturer/Person in charge Prof. Dr. Cornelia Sch hön

 Duration of module 1 semester

 Offering Spring semester

 Language English

+Program-specific educational goals LG 1, LG 3

+Grade graded

-Program-specific educational goals LG 2, LG 5 Range of application Mannheim Master in Management, M.Sc.
-Business Education, M.Sc.
-Business Informatics, M.Sc.
-Business Mathematics, Diplom Bus.
-Adm., M.Sc.
+Range of application M.Sc.
+MMM, M.Sc.
+MMBR, M.Sc.
+Bus.
+Edu., M.Sc.
+Bus.
+Inf., M.Sc.
+Bus.
+Math., M.Sc.
 Econ.